Osaka with Kids (and Toddlers): Best Things to Do and Family-Friendly Itinerary

 Image Credit: Unsplash

-Reaching Osaka with kids is surprisingly easy and can be part of the adventure itself.
-Whether you’re arriving from Tokyo on the famous Shinkansen, flying directly into Kansai, or planning day trips from Kyoto or Nara, the city is well-connected and family-friendly.
+Reaching Osaka with kids is surprisingly easy — and can even feel like part of the adventure.
+Whether you’re arriving from Tokyo on the famous Shinkansen, flying directly into Osaka, or using the city as a base for nearby day trips, Osaka is extremely well-connected and family-friendly.

 Tokyo to Osaka by Shinkansen (Our Experience)